Armenian Americans: First wave of immigration and the Interwar period

-Armenians began to arrive in the US in unprecedented numbers in the late 19th century, most notably after the Hamidian Massacres of 1894–96, and before, during and after the Armenian genocide.
-Before this mass migration to the US, the number of Armenians in the country was from 1,500 to 3,000.
+Armenians began to arrive in the United States in unprecedented numbers in the late 19th century, most notably after the Hamidian Massacres of 1894–96, and before, during and after the Armenian genocide.
+Before this mass migration to the United States, the number of Armenians in the country was from 1,500 to 3,000.
 The New York Times talked of about 10,000 Armenians in the US in 1895.

-Over 12,000 Armenians from the Ottoman Empire went to the US throughout the 1890s.
+Over 12,000 Armenians from the Ottoman Empire went to the United States throughout the 1890s.
 This period witnessed cultural contact between American and Armenian through Armenian nationalist dissident organizations within the Ottoman Empire and intense activity of American missionaries in the region who were sympathetic to the Armenian cause, making the long road of migration somewhat more bearable.
 With the exception of Fresno, California, which had land suitable for farming, the earliest Armenian immigrants mostly settled in the northeastern industrial centers, such as New York City, Providence, Worcester, and Boston.
 Armenian emigrants from the Russian Empire were only a minority in emigration from Armenian lands across the Atlantic (about 2,500 moved in 1898–1914), because Armenians were treated relatively better in Russia than in the Ottoman Empire.
 Once in America, some Armenians organized political parties to serve various causes in America and in the homeland.
 Turkish Armenian migration rose gradually in the first decade of the 20th century, partly due to the Adana Massacre of 1909, and the Balkan Wars in 1912–1913.
-Before the start of the World War I, there were already 60,000 Armenians in the US.
+Before the start of the World War I, there were already 60,000 Armenians in the United States.
 As more Armenians fell victim to the genocide and more Armenians were deported, the Armenian American community grew dramatically.